 Snowshoeing is suitable for all ages and walking abilities.
-Once you strap on your hi-tech snowshoes, you’ll be able to glide effortlessly across the snow.
+Once you strap on your hi-tech snowshoes, you will be able to glide effortlessly across the snow.
 That means you can explore areas including glaciers, ice caves, glaciers and the incredibly pretty back country of this scenic area.

 NZ Snowshoe have a team of experienced guides will take you to places only accessible via snowshoeing.
 Operating in small groups, they'll educate you with fascinating facts and about the icy world around you and can be adapted for all terrains, fitness and abilities.

 A great time to arrive in Queenstown is when the Winter Festival is on.
 Attracting over 45,000 people to the 10 day event, it's the biggest winter party in the southern hemisphere!

 The opening night kicks off on a Friday with a huge fireworks display and live music that marks the start of the festival.
 The festival programme differs each year, but you can expect a Mardis Gras parade, plenty of live music, dining events, comedy shows and heaps of fun competitions on the slopes.
 You can also have a skate on an ice rink smack in the middle of town in the 'village green'.
 Check our Winter Festival Guide for more details.